 David Horton, CPA, CGMA, is a partner at Anchin, Block & Anchin LLP, and has more than 17 years of experience in accounting and auditing.
 He is a member of the Firm’s Private Equity Group and its Financial Services Practice.
 He provides audit and advisory services for a variety of investment company structures, including mutual funds, domestic and offshore funds, master-feeder structures, private equity, venture capital, general partnerships and management companies.

 David joined Anchin in 2001 as a staff accountant following his graduation from Baruch College.
-He is responsible for audit and tax engagements for financial services clients with a wide array of investments, including domestic and foreign securities, swaps, options, foreign currencies and private investments.
-David is also involved with tax planning and compliance services for hedge funds, general partnerships and management companies.
+He is responsible for audit engagements for financial services clients with a wide array of investments, including domestic and foreign securities, swaps, options, foreign currencies and private investments.
+David is also involved with advisory and compliance services for hedge funds, general partnerships and management companies.

 In addition to client responsibilities, David plays a role in the recruiting, training and mentoring process at Anchin.
 He is involved with in-house interviewing for entry level staff from various educational institutions.
 David is also an instructor for in-house professional development seminars and mentors staff within the firm to nurture their advancement and accelerate their professional growth.
-David also serves as a mentor for Baruch College’s Executives on Campus (EOC) mentoring program and on the school and finance committee of a non-for-profit organization.
+David also serves as a mentor for Baruch College’s Executives on Campus (EOC) mentoring program.

 - Accounting and Auditing

 - Financial Services